scottfalbo/portfolio/README.md

 ## About the Project
 This is my personal portfolio website.

-Currently a work in progress
+Currently a work in progress as of 03/25/2021

 ## Technologies
 <img src = "./assets/cSharp.png" height=50>